Ground state properties of trapped boson system with finite-range Gaussian repulsion: Exact diagonalization study: Introduction

-Ever since the experimental realization of Bose-Einstein condensate (BEC) with ultracold alkali atomic vapors \cite{aem95,dma95,bst95}, attempts have been made to examine the role of various energy scales in the physics of quantum systems of interacting particles rotating in a trap \cite{dgp99,fs01,ajl01}.
-The decisive control over parameters such as density, effective dimensionality and the particle-particle interactions \cite{ias98,cgj10} enables one to examine their effects on the quantum many-body states.
-With recent advances in BEC on optical lattices \cite{mo06} and microchip traps \cite{lsh03,fz07}, the few-body systems (seem to be possible to reach) have attracted particular attention of theorists \cite{blu12}.
-An understanding of the physics of few-body systems provide an insight into the beyond mean-field physics of macroscopic ensembles \cite{bdz08}.
-For dilute gas systems at low-enough temperatures, the interparticle interaction being short-ranged is usually described by zero-range ($\delta$-function) potential \cite{dgp99}.
-This approach is useful in case of one dimensional system as the $\delta$-function interaction is well understood and easy to handle.
+For atomic gas systems at low-enough temperatures with short-ranged atom-atom interaction, the interparticle interaction is usually described by zero-range ($\delta$-function) potential \cite{dgp99,fs01,ajl01,ber98,wg00,cwg01,lhd10}.
+This approach is useful in case of one dimensional systems as $\delta$-function potential is well understood and easy to handle in 1D.
 Unfortunately, such an interaction potential in 2D is not self-adjoint \cite{ber98} and cannot be used in a manner analogous to its one dimensional counterpart.
-Using configuration interaction, it is shown in Ref.~\cite{eg99} that a $\delta$-function is not suitable as a replacement for the two-body interaction in exact theories.
-Indeed a regularized 2D contact potential is analytically tractable \cite{far10} but harder to handle it numerically.
-Further as the number of particles is increased beyond two, the complexity of the quantum states increases quickly and the analytical treatment becomes intractable, leaving one only with a numerical recourse.
-It has been demonstrated that in order to tackle the limit of zero-range interaction numerically \cite{dka13}, a prohibitively large Hilbert space is required to obtain the many-body ground state of the system.
-For numerical many-body simulation, one usually prefers a smooth, finite-range, model interaction potential.
-This leads us to use the finite-range Gaussian potential as a model inter-particle interaction \cite{cfa09,dka13}, in the trapped interacting few-boson system.
-More control over the inter-particle interaction with the variation of interaction range and being expandable within finite number of basis functions of the Hilbert space, are few of the advantages of the Gaussian potential over the usual $\delta$-function potential.
-Besides, most of the mean field as well as the many-body calculations on harmonically confined interacting Bose gas use only the lowest-Landau-levels (LLL), in which bosons occupy single-particle states with radial quantum number $n_{r}=0$ and angular momentum quantum number $m$ taking positive sign.
-There are studies \cite{ahs01,lhc01_pra} wherein it has been argued that for slow rotating~\cite{rot} and moderately to strongly interacting~\cite{int} bosons, it becomes necessary to consider the single-particle states beyond LLL approximation with $n_{r}=0,1,\dots$, while $m$ is allowed to take positive as well as negative values in constructing the many-body basis states.
-Thus, we are motivated to study the many-body dynamics beyond the LLL approximation in moderately interacting system with finite-range Gaussian potential as an urgent issue. \\
+Using configuration interaction, it is shown in Ref.~\cite{eg99} that a $\delta$-function potential is not suitable as a replacement for the two-body interaction in exact theories.
+Indeed a regularized 2D contact potential is analytically tractable \cite{far10} but harder to handle numerically.
+Further as the number of particles is increased beyond two, the complexity of the quantum states increases quickly and analytical treatment becomes intractable, leaving one only with a numerical recourse \cite{bp99,wg00}.
+It has been demonstrated that in order to tackle the limit of zero-range interaction numerically \cite{dka13}, a prohibitively large Hilbert space is required to obtain the many-body ground state.
+Thus to avoid regularization problem of the zero-range $\delta$-function potential in two dimensions \cite{eg99} for numerical many-body simulation, one usually prefers a smooth, short-range, model interaction potential.
+This leads one to use the finite-range Gaussian type of potential as a model interparticle interaction in the trapped many-body quantum systems \cite{cfa09,dka13,kls14,bkc15,iasl15,flc15,sk16,iactp16,wtc17,iajpb17,bca18,jcb18}.
+It is pertinent to mention here that in addition to being physically more realistic, the finite-range Gaussian type of potential~(\ref{gip}) is expandable within a finite subspace of single-particle basis functions \cite{hua87,motiv} and hence computationally more feasible \cite{cfa09,dka13}. \\